fkosmala/superhive/README.md

 ## Demo

-You can see a demo on https://blog.florent-kosmala.fr/
+You can see my own SuperHive blog on https://blog.florent-kosmala.fr/

-## Showcase
+## Changelog

-Here is the list of websites who use SuperHive.
-If you want to add your superHive website, send me an email to Contact|AT|florent-kosmala.fr
+Please see [CHANGELOG](CHANGELOG) for more information on what has changed recently.

 ## Support

-If you want to support the project, you can send some HIVE to my [@bambukah](https://peakd.com/@bambukah/) account.
+If you want to support the project, you can send some HIVE/HBD to the [@superhive](https://ecency.com/@superhive/) account.
 You can also tell me what do you want for future versions.